 Sargent Shriver Program for Leadership in Public Service

-Each year, the Sargent Shriver Program for Leadership in Public Service, made possible by the generous support of the SSPI, will engage a select group of UChicago undergraduates in a yearlong program of practical training in public service leadership based on the example, achievements, and methods of Sargent Shriver.
+The Sargent Shriver Program for Leadership in Public Service brings to life the legacy of Sargent Shriver, whose impact endures through the organizations he helped found, such as the Peace Corps, Head Start, Job Corps, VISTA, and Legal Services for the Poor.
+Each year, the Shriver Program engages a select group of UChicago undergraduates to put their commitment to compassion and service into action through a yearlong fellowship program of practical training in public service leadership based on the example, achievements, and methods of Sargent Shriver.

 You can learn more about Sargent Shriver and the Sargent Shriver Peace Institute at http://www.sargentshriver.org.